+Hassan Radhi & Associates

-Prepared by Hassan Ali Radhi, Senior Partner & Raju Alagarsamy, Senior Legal Consultant Hassan Radhi & Associates Law Firm, Kingdom of Bahrain (A member of Lex Mundi -the world's leading Association of Independent Law Firms) Updated February 2015 Limitation of scope This guide is a brief overview on the subject.
+Prepared by Law Firm

+Kingdom of Bahrain

+(A member of Lex Mundi -the world's leading Association of Independent Law Firms)

+Updated March 2020

+Limitation of scope This guide is a brief overview on the subject.
 The information contained in this guide is only for the purpose of reference and is not intended to serve as legal advice.